elidub/equiv-neural-rendering/blogpost.md

 ### 3.2 Extending the model

-After evaluating the pretrained model supplied by Dupont et al., we extend the architecture to allow for translation matrices to be applied to the input image.
+After evaluating the pretrained model supplied by [1], we extend the architecture to allow for translation matrices to be applied to the input image.
 Furthermore, by combining it with the previously implemented rotation matrix, we also allow for rototranslations.
 To combine these two symmetries, we use a single rototranslation matric and perform the operartion in one go.

 **TODO: WRITE MORE ABOUT MODEL ARCHITECTURE EXTENSIONS**